Leadership Turnover and the Stability of Cooperation Standards in Teams

 Abstract

 This project studies how leadership turnover affects cooperation in teams.
 Participants take part in a laboratory experiment in groups of four.
 Three participants make repeated costly effort choices in a team production setting.
-One participant has a leadership role and can assign sanctions after observing information about individual team members’ behavior.
+One participant has a leadership role and observes noisy bracket signals about individual contributor effort as well as the team average effort.
+The leader can assign rewards or sanctions subject to per person and total consequence limits.
 The experiment compares teams in which the leader remains in place with teams in which the leader is replaced after an initial phase of interaction.
-The study tests whether cooperation changes when the person holding enforcement authority is replaced while the formal production and sanctioning environment remains fixed.
+The study tests whether cooperation changes when the person holding consequence authority is replaced while the formal production environment, information structure, and consequence technology remain fixed.

 External Link(s)